 With the help of her peers, Dr. Sabry took action by founding National Women Physicians Day (NWPD) on Feb.
 3, 2016.
 Friday is the second annual NWPD.
 In this edited Q&A, Dr. Sabry discusses the challenges women face in practicing medicine today and how raising awareness of these issues can help improve physicians’ lives and patient care.

-What you led to found NWPD?
+What led you to found NWPD?

 I founded NWPD because women are still facing gender inequity in the medical field despite so many years of training at a professional level.
 I am also the founder of the Physician Moms Group.
 With more than 65,000 members, we’ve shared stories, and we’ve realized that the vast majority of us experiences gender inequity.

-So many times, we’ll finish explaining a treatment plan to a patient and their question at the end is, “Okay, but when will I see the doctor?”
+So many times, we’ll finish explaining a treatment plan to a patient and their question at the end is, “OK, but when will I see the doctor?”
 When scenarios like this happen, I know it’s because I’m a woman.

 Physicians are often trained not to ask for help or self-promote, but if we want to be respected, we have to raise awareness of the issues we are facing, and we have to celebrate each other.